mindspore-ai/docs/docs/mindinsight/docs/source_en/accuracy_problem_preliminary_location.md

 If the loss values of the first and second steps are the same, you can further compare the entire loss curve.
 If the entire loss curve is basically the same, there is a high probability that the benchmark script has an accuracy problem.
 If the entire loss curve has a bifurcation, the bifurcation location is the key to locate the accuracy problem.

-Note that some operators on the Ascend AI processor do not support FP32 implementation.
+Note that some APIs on the Ascend AI processor do not support FP32 implementation.
 Therefore, when comparing MindSpore on the Ascend AI processor with MindSpore on the Ascend AI processor, you need to enable the mixed precision in the benchmark script to determine the upper limit of the precision when the mixed precision is enabled.

 ## Seeking Help